 * Disclaimer - This is opinion only and should not be considered medical advice.
 Please consult a trained medical professional.

 As parents, we all want the best for our children, especially when it comes to their health.
 When we hear about parents successfully reversing autism in their children, it makes us question the outdated thinking of professionals who diagnosed our kids.
 We wonder if the same success could be enjoyed by our child.
-Unfortunately, many doctors and health professionals think the best treatments for autism are already settled.
-As a parent of a child on the spectrum, we often feel there are a lot of missing pieces.
-We can't just sit back and wait for the next big breakthrough from doctors and scientist.
+Unfortunately, many doctors and health professionals think that the best treatments for autism are already settled.
+But as parents of a child on the spectrum, we often feel that there are missing pieces, and we can't just sit back and wait for the next big breakthrough from doctors and scientists.
 Our child needs help now!

-As a result, it's parents driving this new revolution and exploration into how we can help our children with autism.
+As a result, we, as parents, are driving this new revolution and exploration into how we can help our children with autism.
 We don't want to wonder if there is more we can do.
-We'd rather take action with some simple diet and lifestyle changes, so long as there is no risk of harm.
+We'd rather take action with some simple diet and lifestyle changes, as long as there is no risk of harm.
 To effectively treat autism, a combination of dietary changes, lifestyle choices, and tailored therapies should be chosen in consultation with parents, healthcare providers, autism coaches, and experienced families.

 When it comes to diet and supplements, cost-effective strategies that work are the goal.
-This means rather than spending money supplementing with the many miracle missing nutrients (which can be costly), it's better use a healthy lifestyle consisting of good food choices and minimal supplementation.
+Instead of purchasing expensive miracle nutrient supplements, it's more beneficial to opt for a healthy lifestyle involving nutritious food choices and minimal supplementation.

 We can use diet, lifestyle and targeted supplementation to address the key areas, such as gut health, mitochondrial health and to reduce inflammation.
 Many people have had success with various energy healing